helidon-io/helidon/examples/integrations/oci/oci-secrets-mp-config-source/README.md

 * Created a policy that lets your group's users manipulate secrets found in your compartment ("helidon-examples-group-manipulate-secrets")

-You should be ready to go.
+Your OCI resources should be ready to go.

 ### Edit The Example's Meta-Configuration to Reference OCI Resources